 WHO RECEIVES THEM?

-BKFA currently works with 46 organisations in 18 countries in Africa, Asia, the Pacific and the Caribbean.
+BKFA currently works with over 40 organisations in around 20 countries in Africa, Asia, the Pacific and the Caribbean.

 BKFA sends birthing kits free of charge to organisations who have been approved as a BKFA Field Partner.